 “This is not off the table,” Mungle stated.

 During the school board meeting, none of the Visionary Committee members supported Plan 1 which is as follows:

 Plan 1: Leave things as they are and do nothing.
 This involves leaving the three middles schools, 10 elementary schools, one high school, and one career center.
 This will cause the state to take over because of the school corporation’s deficit spending

 Rick Roll of Evolve Solutions provided attendees information on the Visionary Committee process, and information provided to the Visionary Committee.
 (This information and statistics are provided in the link below.)
 The feasibility studies since 1981 are also available for the public to view on the Bedford North Lawrence Community Schools website.

 More than 600 attended the meeting at the Performing Arts Center and 235 public responses have been received so far.

 The Executive Meeting on December 5th has been changed to a public meeting in order for the public to speak to the School Board members.
-Kristen Collier was the only school board member not in attendance at Thursday’s meeting.
+Kirsten Collier was the only school board member not in attendance at Thursday’s meeting.